docopt/docopt.org/index.md

     Usage: the_program [options] [--] <file>...

-Apart from this special meaning, "`--`" is just a normal command, so you can apply any previously-described operations, for example make it required (by dropping brackets "`[ ]`")
+Apart from this special meaning, "`--`" is just a normal command, so you can apply any previously-described operations, for example, make it required (by dropping brackets "`[ ]`")

 ### [-]